 - A steam engine converts the thermal energy of the steam into mechanical energy.
 In this case you can also analyze how the steam is obtained.
 To convert water into steam, heat energy is needed, this energy can be obtained in many ways, by thermal solar energy (unusual in these cases) or by burning fossil fuels such as coal, for example.

 - A turbine converts the kinetic energy of a gas or liquid stream into mechanical energy.
 As we have commented in the case of hydraulic energy.

 Distinction of other types of energy with mechanical energy

-Nuclear energy is energy stored in the interactions between particles in the atomic nucleus and is studied in nuclear physics.
+Nuclear energy is energy stored in the interactions between the particles in the atomic nucleus and is studied in nuclear physics.

-Electromagnetic energy is in the form of electric charges, magnetic fields and photons.
+Electromagnetic energy is in the form of electric charges, magnetic fields, and photons.
 It is studied in electromagnetism.